ICMA EcoLabel Standard Program

 As businesses seek market advantage by responding to consumer environmental concerns, ecolabeling has evolved as a method of identifying a product’s environmental integrity.
 However, without guiding standards and verification by an independent third-party, manufacturers’ environmental claims may be questioned by consumers.

 The ICMA EcoLabel Standard Program establishes third-party credibility that a green card product is an environmentally preferable alternative.
-A comprehensive ICMA EcoLabel Standards Program criteria document titled Indicators for the Environmental Impact of Cards is also located on this website, and should be referred to for comprehensive complete criteria and technical information.
-EcoLabel registration is also available on this website.
+A comprehensive ICMA EcoLabel Standard Program criteria document titled Indicators for the Environmental Impact of Cards is located on this website, and should be referred to for comprehensive complete criteria and technical information.

 In general, the current ICMA EcoLabel criteria include: